Types of Rhinoplasty: 5 Things to Know

 You may want to bring pictures of noses from the media or other sources that appeal to you.
 This will help the dialogue with your surgeon about your goals and whether what you want is possible, given the anatomy of your nose.

 Also, your surgeon can show you images of other patients with a nose shape like yours so that you can get a good idea of the possible results.
-Some surgeons also offer 3-D or 4-D computer imaging to show what your nose will look like.
+Some rhinoplasty surgeons also offer 3-D or 4-D computer imaging to show what your nose will look like.

 If necessary, your surgeon can talk to you about doing other surgeries during your rhinoplasty, such chin liposuction.
 Doing both surgeries at once can provide more balance and symmetry to the face for great results.